bardo84/pycomby/README.md

 **Comby-like structural search and rewrite for code**

 A Python implementation of [Comby](https://comby.dev) patterns for structural code matching and transformation.
-Write once, match and replace patterns across different code contexts without regex complexity.

 ## Quick Start